Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 So from a performance-based perspective and using some estimated calculations, it might be worthwhile to give Vulcan 7 a try.

-In the end, you will need to compare the costs you would incur doing the same work manually with the higher price tag Vulcan 7 has, and be also vigilant about the lead quality or data quality they provide.
+Ultimately, you will need to compare the costs you would incur doing the same work manually with the higher price tag Vulcan 7 has and be vigilant about the lead quality or data quality they provide.

-Another recommendation would be to test Espresso Agent alongside Vulcan 7 and then come to a final conclusion for your particular area or neighborhood you are operating in as a real estate professional.
+Another recommendation would be to test Espresso Agent alongside Vulcan 7 and then come to a conclusion for the particular area or neighborhood you are operating in as a real estate professional.

 Because the lead quality might also vary from neighborhood to neighborhood.